-- Where resources, people, life, and nature are all the subject of conquering, subjugation, ownership, and control.
+- Where resources, people, life, and nature are all subject to conquering, subjugation, ownership, and control.

 - Regardless of what economic system or reform we come up with, as long as the four root causes of the competitive world are maintained, we will continue to have human misery among the masses.

-The next steps are already spreading: growing organic food locally; recycling food waste back to the soil; capturing water from the air; as well as, new energy technologies and automation; all while building empathy.
+The next steps are already spreading: growing food locally; composting food waste; capturing water; diverse energy technologies and automation; and multiple independent efforts focusing on empathy.

-- Where the essentials for life are freely accessible, which include empathy, knowledge, know-how, healthy food, water, air, soil, nature, clothing, shelter, tools, energy, communication, and transportation.
+- Where the essentials for life are freely accessible, including empathy skills, know-how, healthy food, water, air, soil, nature, clothing, a home, tools, energy, communication, and transportation.

-- Where neither collectivism nor individualism dominates at the expense of the other.
-While there may be a wide variety of community types, some more collectivistic, others more individualistic, the interrelationships with self, with others, and all else (land, resources, nature, and all life) would be empathic--an empathic world.
-Empathy allows for the greatest possible individual freedom, as well as, great collective endeavors, organically.
+- Where neither individuals nor collectives dominate at the expense of the other.
+While there may be a wide variety of community types, some more collectivistic, others more individualism-based, the interrelationships with self, with others, and all else (land, resources, nature, and all life) would be empathic.
+Empathy allows for the greatest possible individual autonomy, as well as, great collective endeavors, to occur organically.